 If clonidine and a beta-blocker, such as metoprolol are coadministered, withdraw the beta-blocker several days before the gradual withdrawal of clonidine because beta-blockers may exacerbate the rebound hypertension that can follow the withdrawal of clonidine.
 If replacing clonidine by beta-blocker therapy, delay the introduction of beta-blockers for several days after clonidine administration has stopped [see Warnings and Precautions (5.11)].

 USE IN SPECIFIC POPULATIONS

 Pregnancy Category C

-One hundred forty-four hypertensive pediatric patients aged 6 to 16 years were randomized to placebo or to one of three dose levels of Metoprolol Succinate extended-release tablets (0.2, 1.0 or 2.0 mg/kg once daily) and followed for 4 weeks.
+One hundred forty-four hypertensive pediatric patients aged 6 to 16 years were randomized to placebo or to one of three dose levels of Metoprolol Succinate extended-release (0.2, 1 or 2 mg/kg once daily) and followed for 4 weeks.
 The study did not meet its primary endpoint (dose response for reduction in SBP).
 Some pre-specified secondary endpoints demonstrated effectiveness including:

 - Dose-response for reduction in DBP,

 - 1 mg/kg vs. placebo for change in SBP, and